LukasT03/LTS-Respooler/README.md

 # ⚙️🧵 Welcome to the LTS Respooler GitHub! 🧵⚙️

-Here you can find all the files related to the LTS Respooler.
-Including the raw .txt ESP32 Code, the .bin firmware files and the PCB Gerber files.
-Flash the newest firmware version to your ESP32 or Control Board at https://lts-design.com/pages/software.
+The LTS Respooler is a compact and slightly over-engineered Filament Respooler optimized for Bambu Lab spools.
+It integrates a filament runout sensor and wireless app-connectivity for ease of use.
+You can find all the files related to it here.
+That includes the raw .txt ESP32 Code, the .bin firmware files and the PCB Gerber files.

 Feel free to message me if you have any feedback or ideas! :)